ANALYSIS | Will the Trillium Line open in September? All signs point to likely not | CBC News

 The fact the track is not finished also brings up another issue: end-to-end winter testing.

-Our seven Swiss-made Stadler FLIRT diesel trains have been tested while static, as well as travelling on parts of the track this past winter.
+Our seven Swiss-made Stadler FLIRT diesel trains have been tested while parked, as well as travelling on parts of the track this past winter.
 One train arrived last October.

+This is in contrast to the trains used on the Confederation Line that, as confirmed in last year's inquiry, had never been used anywhere.

-However, because the entire rail system isn't finished, the city may accept the Trillium Line Stage 2 before full winter testing.
+However, because the entire rail system isn't finished, the city may accept the Trillium Line before full winter testing.

 That's against the advice of Justice William Hourigan, the commissioner of the LRT inquiry.